 This key lime pie is so perfectly tart and easy to make!
 Prepped in 15 minutes or less.
 Just blend, pour, and freeze!
 It’s secretly healthy too!

-Okay, it’s not a vegetable, but it’s definitely healthier than most pies out there!
-Just like my lemon pie and strawberry pie, this vegan key lime pie is low in sugar and free from oil.
+Just like my lemon and strawberry pie, this key lime version is low in sugar and free from oil, eggs, and butter.
 That means NO coconut oil and there’s no coconut milk in this one, either!

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Keep your pie frozen for 3-4 weeks.
-Make sure to tightly wrap to prevent freezer burn, and remove from the freezer 5-10 minutes before enjoying, to make slicing easier.
+Make sure to tightly wrap it to prevent freezer burn, and remove it from the freezer 10 minutes before enjoying it to make slicing easier.

 Expert Tips + Recipe Notes